brevzin/cpp_proposals/118x_spaceship/mothership.md

 LEWG's unanimous preference was that `operator<=>`s be declared as hidden friends.

-This initial draft is complete up through Clause 25 and includes `coroutine_handle<>`.
-No work has yet been done on Clauses 26-31.

 # Known behavioral changes

 There are a few things that will change behavior as a result of all these papers and the chosen direction for declaring operators as hidden friends.